 What does a bond resolution do?
-The function of any bond resolution is, in essence, to authorize the financing of a valid object or purpose.
+The function of any bond resolution is, in essence, to authorize the financing of a valid object or purpose, such as a capital project.
 A bond resolution has several essential components:

-accurate description of the item(s) or improvement(s) to be financed.
+a. accurate description of the item(s) or improvement(s) to be financed.
 Here is a typical example:

 Section 1.
-The reconstruction of roads in and for the County of Duke, New York, including incidental improvements and expenses in connection therewith, is hereby authorized at a maximum estimated cost of \$ .
+The reconstruction of various Fire District facilities in and for the Duke Fire District in the Town of Earl, Dutchess County, New York, including original furnishings, equipment, machinery, apparatus, appurtenances and incidental improvements and expenses in connection therewith, is hereby authorized at a maximum estimated cost of \$.